esranrzm/DemoArchitectureBackEndProject/README.md

 * .NET 6: The latest version of the .NET framework for building scalable and performant applications.
 * Entity Framework: A powerful ORM (Object-Relational Mapping) tool for interacting with the database.
 * Fluent Validation: A library for defining and enforcing validation rules in a fluent manner.
-* OTP (One-Time Password): Used for enhancing security through two-factor authentication.
 * DTOs (Data Transfer Objects): Used to transfer data between different layers of the application, improving separation of concerns.